schoblaska/inseason/README.md

 ## TODO
 * navigation and URL / title for each state
 * attempt to geocode visitor if they land on root page
-* search
-* group / sort by seasonality
+* option to group and sort by seasonality
 * refactor Crops component and add typing